-Pros Cons DPW- owned Less expensive capital Better funding eligibility for certain programs Operations and maintenance can be performed in-house (DPW personnel) or included as part of Marpi site operations contract Requires operator know-how for complex technology Ability for CNMI government to qualify for the ITC is unclear Third- party owned O&M responsibility with an entity that knows power generation Tax credits (ITC, MACRS, etc.) are available for U.Sbased companies DPW is a customer for power output, may not have to cover the upfront capital costs of the system if a long-term power purchase agreement can be executed Potential limitations on funding eligibility
+Table 35.
+Companson of ownership models.
+Pros Cons DPW- owned Less expensive capital Better funding eligibility for certain programs O&M can be performed in-house (DPW personnel) or included as part of a Marpi site operations contract Requires operator know-how for complex technology Ability for CNMI government to qualify for the ITC is unclear Third- party owned O&M responsibility with an entity that knows power generation Tax credits (ITC, MACRS, etc.) are available for U.Sbased companies DPW is a customer for power output, may not have to cover the upfront capital costs of the system if a long-term power purchase agreement can be executed Potential limitations on funding eligibility